Joao-Ex-Machina/Open-Hardware-Presentation/src/presentation.md

 # Open Hardware State of the Art

-We can split open hardware projects into seven main groups:
+We can split open hardware projects into 1+5 main basic groups:

 - Tools for Hardware Development ** * **
 - Instruction Set Architectures (ISAs)
 - Systems-on-Chip (SoC)
 - Micro-controllers
-- Embedded Systems
 - Single-Board computers
-- Other Computing Systems
 - FPGAs

 # Tools for Hardware Development